craftedmedia/XperienceCommunity.FusionCache/README.md

 It provides some useful utilities such as cache invalidation via Kentico cache dependencies, custom `FusionCache` backed cache tag helper and support for output caching, with content personalization handled out of the box.

+If you're unfamiliar with Hybrid Caching, I would recommend reading the gentle intro over at: https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/AGentleIntroduction.md

 ### Library Version Matrix

 | Xperience Version | Library Version |